 Guess what happened?
 Four months later, I ended up opening my first fitness center which wasn’t even on my radar screen or something I would have EVER thought possible for myself at that time.
 It is so true and powerful that once you start taking aligned action...the doors open, and opportunities come your way that you could never have foreseen or orchestrated.
 Don’t doubt that Universe thing.

-Yes and no. My true passion turned out not to be fitness and weight loss, but entrepreneurship and business building.
-Who would have thought?
-Who would have known?
-Not me!
-I was just as surprised as everyone that I loved everything about it...the ideas, the vision, the marketing, the bookkeeping.
+The surprise was that an additional passion emerged.
+I fell in love with entrepreneurship and business building.
+I was just as surprised as everyone that I loved everything about business...the ideas, the vision, the marketing, the bookkeeping.
 I even loved meeting with lawyers and accountants to get incorporated and set up my systems.
 I loved opening my biz bank accounts and keeping meticulous records.
 I loved hiring folks and building awesome teams and systems.
 I loved motivating my staff and building places of employment that were fun to work at and make an impact.

-I was really good at this and I LOVED it.
+I was really good at this business thing and I LOVED it.
 I couldn’t have thought or planned my way into that one.

-So don’t stress yourself out over finding your passion, especially as it pertains to matching it with how you make money.
+Your passions and life’s work will evolve as you evolve.
+Don’t try to figure everything out.
 Follow the one thing that you are most interested in and has had the most meaning in your life right now.
 Start there.
-Trust that your “interest” is a trail marker and gateway to your true passions.
+Trust that your “interest” is a trail marker and gateway to passionate and purposeful work.

 If you approach it this way, things will unfold in such surprising and unexpected ways and usually A LOT faster and better than you could have ever planned or orchestrated by forcing something or trying to think it into being.